IrisLiu-00/dndnotes/_notes/Campaign/Lore/NPCs/Gilead.md

 - sow chaos in Kevara to make it easier to carry out the rest of their plans
 	- a contested election
 	- war with Avizallo - would draw out Kevara's naval/military power
+- Or cause enough bloodshed of kevarans (ppl with Kevara water in them) to perform a resurrection ritual (hence the war)
 - Get all the engine pieces and rebuild the engine
 - Use Luca as a pawn to become Patrician > eat Luca's fate and control him > use Luca to regain physical form from the pieces of him left in the city
 	- if V wins, he will try to somehow get Vasilev's fate - depending on what the PCs do